avivamei/BookNotes_App/README.md

 **Task 3**
 - Improving Coupling
-    - Book and Bookshelf Class have methods in common
+    - Book and Bookshelf Class have methods in common.
+Common methods could be abstracted into a new abstract class.
+        - addNotes(Notes notes) and addBook(Book book) can be abstracted into one new method in the abstract class
+        - selectNote(String heading) and selectBook(String title) can be abstracted into one new method in the abstract class
+        - removeNotes(String heading) and removeBook(String title) can be abstracted into one new method in the abstract class
-    - AddNotes and AddBook have methods in common
+    - AddNotes and AddBook Class have methods in common.
+Common methods could be abstracted into a new abstract class.
+        - all methods could be abstracted into a new method in the abstract class
 - Improving Cohesion
-    - Split Bookshelf Editor into multiple classes
+    - Split BookshelfEditor into multiple classes
+        - BookshelfEditor includes the functionality for editing the bookshelf and the books
+        - Removing the functionality for editing books into a new class would improve cohesion